Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that handle user-activities common across apps
 such as providing access to the OSs file system
 and implementing an app's dashboard.

+The toolkit also includes the source code for EngageIDE.

 ### Standard app features provided by the toolkit
 1. Automatic app state persistence